decoutkhanqindev/holidate-nestjs-springboot-aws/be/holidate/knowledge_base/IMPLEMENTATION_GUIDE.md

 1. **Implement Phase 1-3** in your codebase
 2. **Test with 1 hotel** first
+3. **Setup S3 Event Notifications** to trigger n8n webhook
-3. **Setup n8n workflow** and test Drive → Vector DB flow
+4. **Setup n8n workflow** and test S3 → Vector DB flow
-4. **Scale to batch generation**
+5. **Scale to batch generation**
-5. **Monitor and optimize**
+6. **Monitor and optimize**

 ---

-This implementation guide provides a complete, production-ready solution for generating knowledge base content and syncing it via Google Drive for n8n automation! 🚀
+This implementation guide provides a complete, production-ready solution for generating knowledge base content and syncing it via AWS S3 for n8n automation! 🚀